firebird631/siis/doc/commands.md

 Returns the list of the defined operation on a specific trade.
 You can remove them using the Remove Operation.

 ## Add Range Region ##

-This command refers to a strateygy/appliance.
+This command refers to a strategy.

 [More information about strategy/appliance regions.](doc/strategies/regions.md)

 ...

 ## Add Trend Region ##

-This command refers to a strateygy/appliance.
+This command refers to a strategy.

 [More information about strategy/appliance regions.](doc/strategies/regions.md)

 ...

 ## Remove Region ##

-This command refers to an existing region of a strateygy/appliance.
+This command refers to an existing region of a strategy.

 [More information about strategy/appliance regions.](doc/strategies/regions.md)